 This must include all of the relevant supporting documentation: references, transcripts if available, and English language certification if applicable.

-- Completed the Birmingham Masters Scholarships application form.
+- Completed the Birmingham masters programmes application form.

 Applicants should enter the application ID number that they were given the application to the Master’s programme.